wp-plugins/easy-analytics/readme.txt

 3. Add your tracking UA-XXXX number in the settings area

 == Changelog ==

+= 3.3 =

+* Snippet no longer loads for logged in users.

 = 3.2 =
 * This is a major update!